 Durability plays a part in the longevity of your sports bra.
 A zip-up one may be fun to use for a time but it won’t be when the zipper suddenly has problems after a few laundry cycles.

 If not that, maybe the cups cause the front part of the bra to droop and the band to loosen up from being on a hanger for too long.
 Maybe the non-adjustable straps go loose and begin to fall off your shoulders.

 The sturdiness of each of the aforementioned features will determine where and how you can use it.
 Some might only take you as far as light movements and activities while others can assist in active sports.

 The lasting quality of your bra should be as much of a deciding factor as its individual features.

+The front closure makes wearing them not as tedious as when you try to fit into tight racerback or back-fastened sports bras.
 This type of bra not only compresses everything up top, but it also securely holds them in place as you work out.

 If the bra is padded, this also adds to the compression.
 Does this mean that smaller boobed women can’t wear this bra?
 Not at all!
 They can also benefit from the feeling of being extra secure up top as they work out.